-- There may be exceptional circumstances when a carriage driver has to drive without a hat.
-Before this can happen the "No Hat Form" must be completed and sent to RDA National Office, along with a written request stating why the driver needs to drive without a hat.
-This request will then go to the Carriage Driving Lead for approval, before any driver without a hat can drive. - Children or adults of the Sikh religion are exempted from any hat ruling while they are wearing a turban.
-Religious head wear (hijabs, yamulkes etc) can be worn providing they will not come undone or are not fixed to the head by a hard object e.g. brooch, or could present a danger to the participant.
-There are various balaclavas/riding snoods on the market which are made specifically to use under hats instead of hijabs or some other headwear.
-These are available from www.kramer.co.uk In these cases, an alternative hat form must be completed. - Hats for volunteers Although it is not mandatory to wear hats, if an RDA Volunteer chooses to do so, the hat must fit into the current standards listed above and be tagged with an RDA hat tag.
-All coaches/ volunteers must wear a hat when mounted
+Religious head wear (hijabs, yarmulkes etc) may be worn providing they will not come undone or are not fixed to the head by a hard object e.g. brooch, or if they could present a danger to the participant.
+There are various balaclavas/ riding snoods on the market which are made specifically to use under hats instead of hijabs or some other headwear.
+These are available from www. kramer.co.uk In these cases, an Alternative Hat form must be completed.

+Hats for volunteers:

+Although it is not mandatory for volunteers to wear hats during competition, if an RDA Volunteer chooses to do so, the hat must comply with the current standards listed above and be tagged with an RDA hat tag.

+All coaches/volunteers must wear a hat when mounted